 - Assess and monitor your nutritional intake

-- Work with other allied health team members (such as Speech Pathologists) on modified diets, or food transitions for young children (such as tube feeding to oral feeding)
+- Work with other team members, such as Speech Pathologists on modified diets or food transitions for young children (such as tube feeding to oral feeding)

 Dietitians help treat a wide range of conditions including: